KaustubhJha-TUL-UpperFunnel/weather_service/README.md

 ## How to run the app
 - 1.)
 Either fork or clone
 - 2.)
 Run:- npm install
-- 2b.) create a mongo db "weather" with collection "city" with required schema or __Use This__
+- 2b.) create a mongo db "weather" with collection "city" with required schema or __Use This__ [a link](https://github.com/kimj0588/weather_service/tree/master/weatherAPI_DB)
+- 2c.)
+Add your rapid key
 - 3.)
 In the weatherAPI_GQL_SERVER Directory run :- npm run devStart
 - 4.)
 In the weatherAPI_endpoints Directory run :- node app.js